luciomail/vanhack-AIRecruiter/README.md

 			-Train intelligence machine
 				curl -i -X POST -H "Content-Type: application/json" http://localhost:5000/bayes/v1.0/learn -d '{"namespace": 0}'

-			- Classify the candidates based on their skills and search the ones for a specific company curl -i -X POST -H "Content-Type: application/json" http://localhost:5000/bayes/v1.0/classify -d '{"namespace": 0, "company-id": "1"}'
+			- Classify the candidates based on their skills and search the ones for a specific company (In this database: Company-Id = 1 for Vanhack) curl -i -X POST -H "Content-Type: application/json" http://localhost:5000/bayes/v1.0/classify -d '{"namespace": 0, "company-id": "1"}'

+Some important points:
+- This example (webservice.py) uses the database "database/candidato-base500".
+It has a few candidates and their skills.
+It's a small database.
+(It will take at about 5 minutes)

+- If you want to increase the quantity of candidates, you have to change "webservice.py" and call another database file (database/candidato-base13mil ou database/candidato-base).
+In this case, the time spent will be much longer.

+- In this implementation, we did not focus on performance in generating better the csv format of the file or in reading the file.